successible/cleanslate/README.md

 ## How can I get involved?

 - If you want to contribute to Clean Slate, awesome!
 Read the section `Developing Clean Slate`.
-Then, submit a pull request!
+Then, submit a pull request.

 > Note: Clean Slate is written in [React](https://reactjs.org) and [TypeScript](https://www.typescriptlang.org), with [Next.js](https://github.com/vercel/next.js) as the framework.
 It uses [Hasura](https://hasura.io) as the backend and PostgreSQL as the database.

 - If you want to host Clean Slate yourself, read the section `Hosting Clean Slate`.
-We recommend [Render.com](https://render.com).
-You will also need to configure Firebase.
-It is the free authentication provider for Clean Slate.
+We recommend [Render.com](https://render.com), but any hosting provider will do.
+You will also need to configure [Firebase](https://firebase.google.com).
+It is the (free) authentication provider for Clean Slate.

 > Note: Clean Slate is licensed under the BSL 1.1 license.
-Under this license, you can do anything except launch a commercial version of Clean Slate.
+Under this license, you can do basically anything except launch a commercial version of Clean Slate.
 Otherwise, you contribute or use Clean Slate without issue.
 This license is used by projects such as Sentry.io, MariaDB, CockRoachDB, and so on.
 You can read more about the license [here](https://open.sentry.io/licensing).

 ## Configuration

-To run Clean Slate locally or in production, you have about five minutes of work.
+To run Clean Slate locally or in production, you have about five minutes of setup to do.

 - Make sure you have [Git](https://git-scm.com/downloads) on your computer.
 - Fork and clone down the `git` repository [here](https://github.com/successible/cleanslate).
 - Install [Node.js](https://nodejs.org/en/) on your computer.
 - Install the `Firebase CLI` by running `npm install firebase-tools`.

 Next, you need to enable Firebase.
-That is what provides authentication for Clean Slate:
+This is the authentication provider for Clean Slate:

 - Create a new Firebase project.
 - Enable Firebase authentication.